 Culture Night Dublin

-The nineteenth edition of Culture Night will take place on Friday 20 September 2024.
+The twentieth edition of Culture Night will take place on Friday 19 September 2025.

 Culture Night / Oíche Chultúir is brought to you by the Arts Council; it is a national moment, celebrating culture, creativity and the arts and seeks to actively promote the belief that this rich and varied culture is alive, treasured and nurtured in people’s lives, today and every day.
 It is delivered nationwide in cities, towns, villages and rural locations as well as online and through our media partners.